 Welcome to the Distance Learning Program at the Peter A. Allard School of Law, University of British Columbia.
 The Distance Learning Program is designed specifically for foreign trained lawyers looking meet their NCA subject requirements.
 The Distance Learning Program is not a degree granting program; none of the degrees offered by or through the Peter A. Allard School of Law can be done through this program.

-Program enrolment for the May 2018 term is closed.
-Enrolment for the September 2018 term is now open, and closes July 15th.
-ALL application materials must be received by the deadline to ensure your application is processed by the start of the term.
+Enrolment in UBC for the September 2018 term is now open, and closes July 15th.
+You must submit an application to access studies by that date to ensure your application is processed by the start of the term.
 Click here to apply to the program.

 About the Program: